votca/votca/share/doc/input_files.rst

 In the section all beads are defined by specifying bead name (A1, B1, A2), type, and atoms belonging to this bead in the form ``residue id:residue name:atom name``.
-For each bead a map has to be specified, which is defined later in section.
-Note that bead and can be different, which might be useful in a situation when chemically different beads (A1, B1) are assigned to the same bead type.
-After defining all beads the bonded interactions of the coarse-grained molecule must be specified in the section.
+For each bead a map has to be specified, which is defined later in the section.
+Note that bead and bead type can be different, which might be useful in a situation when chemically different beads (A1, B1) are assigned to the same bead type.
+After defining all beads, the bonded interactions of the coarse-grained molecule must be specified in the section.
 This is done by using the identifiers of the beads in the coarse-grained model.
 Finally, in the section, the mapping coefficients are defined.
 This includes a weighting